-In the case of a nuclear or radiological emergency, the Department of the Environment, Climate and Communications (DECC) is the lead government department with responsibility for coordinating and leading Ireland's response to the emergency.
-Decision making and oversight of the implementation of protective actions would be performed by a National Emergency Coordination Group made up of officials from key government departments and other public authorities and chaired by DECC.
+In the case of a nuclear or radiological emergency, the Department of Communications, Climate Action and Environment (DCCAE) is the lead government department with responsibility for coordinating and leading Ireland's response to the emergency.
+Decision making and oversight of the implementation of protective actions would be performed by a National Emergency Coordination Group made up of officials from key government departments and other public authorities and chaired by DCCAE.

-Under the National Plan for Nuclear and Radiological Emergency Exposures, the Environmental Protection Agency (EPA) has responsibility for technical assessment, monitoring and measurement of radioactivity and for the provision of advice to the National Emergency Coordination Group on the potential consequences of any accident and on the measures to be taken.
+Under the National Emergency Plan for Nuclear Accidents, the Environmental Protection Agency (EPA) has responsibility for technical assessment, monitoring and measurement of radioactivity and for the provision of advice to the National Emergency Coordination Group on the potential consequences of any accident and on the measures to be taken.